 Invite a new friend into your home

 Family, friends, and neighbors play a crucial role because they know exactly what to do if something happens or if something doesn’t look right.
+You can also hire home guardians who can act as a house sitter if the previous options aren’t possible.
 But unless you feel comfortable having them house-sit, they’re not a 24/7 solution.

 There’s one time-tested way to help keep your home secure around the clock while you’re gone: a top-rated home security system.
 That way, you’ve always got a “friend” at the house, even in the middle of the night.